elvissteinjr/DesktopPlus/docs/user_guide.md

 - Mirrors desktops
 - Decoupled cursor movement
 - Only updates on screen changes
-- Supports mirroring applications in exclusive full-screen mode
+- Supports mirroring applications in exclusive fullscreen mode
-- Supports mirroring exclusive full-screen applications at unconstrained frame-rates*
+- Supports mirroring exclusive fullscreen applications at unconstrained frame-rates

+##### Mirroring at Unconstrained Frame-Rates

-<sub>* Actual support depends heavily on how the application does its rendering.
-There have been mostly successful tests with games using OpenGL or Vulkan to render.</sub>
+Desktop Duplication supports mirroring exclusive fullscreen applications at unconstrained frame-rates.
+Actual support depends on how the application does its rendering, but it works for most.
+For this to work, the following conditions have to be met:

+- Application has to run in exclusive fullscreen mode
+- VSync has to be disabled
+- Fullscreen optimizations have to be disabled*

+<sub>* May not be required for certain games using OpenGL or Vulkan to render.</sub>

+Fullscreen optimizations can be disabled on a per-application basis in the Compatibility tab of the executable's properties window on Windows 10 version 1803 or newer.

 #### Graphics Capture